-Being killed on the job is a tragedy, with complications.
+The loss of a loved one to a job injury is a devastating tragedy.
 This page is designed to help the survivors of an L&I fatality make good decisions in their time of need.
-It applies only to deceased Washington state workers, such as when the husband has died on the job, or the wife has died on the job.
-If you are involved in the handling of the affairs of someone diseased because of a job injury, you should read this page.
-I know that, at a time like this you have a lot of grief and plenty of other things on your mind.
-It’s all the more important that you take the time to understand this information.
+If you are involved in the handling of the affairs of someone diseased because of a job injury you are facing challenges and obstacles.
+Read this page and take action so that you can protect yourself financially.
+Nothing will bring back your loved one, however it is important that you take the time to understand the information we have here for you.
+Do not let yourself be so devastated by your loss that you lose your benefits.
 Later on or even now these things will become very important and they need to be handled before it’s too late.
-The following analysis will help.
+You will be glad you did.

 Not all on the job fatalities result in L&I claims.
 For example, a person who dies of a heart attack while doing non stressful work will not have a death which would likely result in an L&I claim.